ruchipendse/ruchipendse.github.io/README.md

 # Research Interests

 My (current) research inclination is to develop protocols that bring us closer to fault tolerance.
-This may look like tailoring codes to be robust against specific noise or architecting the system in such a way as to use existing qubits or reduce qubit requirements in the system/circuit, or creating a software stack to better use classical processing to aid quantum computation (e.g. such as in error mitigation techniques).
+This may look like tailoring codes to be robust against specific noise or architecting the system in such a way as to use existing qubits or developing techniques to reduce qubit requirements in the system/circuit, or creating a software stack to better use classical processing to aid quantum computation (e.g. such as in error mitigation techniques).

 - Quantum Error Correction
 - Quantum Error Mitigation